 - And any other companies (such as construction) who are authorized to view and bid on the upcoming project.

 Sharing this data will ensure that everyone is on the same page and that bids are much more accurate since the most recent conditions along the route are available for analysis.

-To learn more about how UAV technology can supplement traditional survey crews and support your pipeline development project, contact Landpoint today.
+To learn more about the benefits of drones and how they can supplement traditional survey crews, contact Landpoint today.